YungTatyu/transcendence/README.md

 **[https://www.transcen.com/](https://www.transcen.com/)**

 ### 5. Set Up GitHub OAuth Application(If you want to monitor with grafana)
-Visit GitHub Developer Settings.<br>
+Visit GitHub Developer Settings.
-Click on New OAuth App.<br>
+Click on New OAuth App.
 Fill in the fields as follows:
 ```
 Application Name: Choose a name of your choice.
 Homepage URL: https://localhost:3000
 Authorization Callback URL: https://localhost:3000/login/github
 ```
-After registering the application, note down the Client ID and Client Secret.<br>
+After registering the application, note down the Client ID and Client Secret.
-Add the Client ID and Client Secret to the docker_env/grafana.env environment file.<br>
+Add the Client ID and Client Secret to the docker_env/grafana.env environment file.
-Go to https://localhost:3000/login and log in with your GitHub account.<br>
+Go to https://localhost:3000/login and log in with your GitHub account.
 (If you want to publish grafana externally, please change localhost to your domain name.)

 ### 6. Set Up Alerts with Prometheus(If you want to receive alerts on Discord)
-Go to the Edit Channel page in your Discord server.<br>
+Go to the Edit Channel page in your Discord server.
-Navigate to Integrations and click on Webhooks.<br>
+Navigate to Integrations and click on Webhooks.
-Create a new webhook and copy the generated URL.<br>
+Create a new webhook and copy the generated URL.
 Paste the copied URL into the `docker_env/alert.url` file.